NITCbase/nitcbase.github.io/docs/Roadmap/Stage07.md

   // copy blockAllocMap blocks from buffer to disk(using writeblock() of disk)

   /*iterate through all the buffer blocks,
-    write back blocks with meta info as free:false,dirty:true (using writeblock() of disk) (you did this already)
+    write back blocks with metainfo as free:false,dirty:true (you did this already)
   */
 }